Ria424/developers-animatesdk-docs/Frame_object/Frame4.md

 #### Usage

-*frame.duration*
+frame.duration

 #### Description

-Read-only property; an integer that represents the number of frames in a frame sequence.
+Read-only property; `integer`; An integer that represents the number of frames in a frame sequence.

 #### Example